GSA/digitalgov.gov/content/communities/rpa-community.md

 ---
-# View this page at https://digital.gov/communities/robotic-process-automation-rpa
+# View this page at https://digital.gov/communities/rpa
 # Learn how to edit our pages at https://workflow.digital.gov

+# Redirects: enter the path of the URL that you want redirected to this page
+aliases:
+ - /communities/robotic-process-automation-rpa

 slug: rpa
 date: 2019-12-12 19:00:00 -0500